azazelo/checkability/README.md

                     checkers: uk_postcode_checkers
 end
 ```
-where uk_postcode_checkers is method which returns hash with configurations
+where --uk_postcode_checkers-- is method which returns hash with configurations
 for checkers, for example see:
 https://github.com/azazelo/postcode_checker/blob/master/app/models/concerns/u_k_postcode_checkers.rb
 then in your controller: